Gary Heat, Light & Water Building

-The Gary Heat, Light & Water Building is located on Madison Street in Gary, Indiana and was home to Gary Heat, Light & Water.
+The Gary Heat, Light & Water Building, formerly home to Gary Heat, Light & Water, is located on Madison Street in Gary, Indiana.

 The Gary Heat, Light & Water Building was one of the original buildings United States Steel commissioned when it and its subsidiary, the Gary Land Company, constructed Gary as a company town in the early 20th century.
 3 It was the last building designed by architect George Washington Maher before he took his own life.
 Crafted in the Prairie School architectural style, it was heavily ornamented with pilaster columns, dentil moulding and lantern light fixtures outside and a terrazzo floors and a semi-elliptical staircase inside.
 3 4